sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

 4. Do a [connectivity check]() between each pair of soldered wires (recommend doing this now instead of in checkoff later).

 5. Put a heat shrink over the ESC.
 The heat shrink should cover (length-wise) the exposed soldered wires on one end and half the ESC on the other end.
-Use a heat gun to shrink the heat shrink.
+Apply heat to shrink the heat shrink.

 <figure>
     <figcaption>A prepared ESC with heat shrink on</figcaption>